protham02/Data-Driven-Superstore-Sales-Insights-Using-SQL-Python-Power-BI/README.md

 3.SQL queries for performing exploratory analysis and extracting insights from the sales data.

 4..Power BI project file (.pbix) containing the interactive reports with three pages: sales performance, customer analysis, and product analysis.

+The project demonstrates proficiency in data cleaning, SQL querying, and data visualization using Power BI.
+The interactive reports provide valuable insights into sales performance, customer behavior, and product analysis, facilitating informed decision-making.